garden-io/garden/docs/reference/module-types/maven-container.md

 [hotReload](#hotreload) > [sync](#hotreloadsync) > source

 POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be a relative path if provided.
+Must be a relative path.
 Defaults to the module's top-level directory if no value is provided.

 | Type        | Default | Required |
 | ----------- | ------- | -------- |